 payment by the Issuer of dividends, interest on equity, or any other interest on the statutory profit or any other form of distribution of resources, except (a) for the payment of the mandatory minimum dividend provided for in article 202 of the Brazilian Corporate Law; (b) prior to the Change of Issuer of the Debentures, for the prepayment of certain loans with Paper Excellence in the amount up to one billion and nine hundred million Brazilian Reais (R$ 1,900,000,000.00); and (c) after the Change of Issuer of the Debentures, for the prepayment of certain loans with Paper Excellence in the amount up to four billions nine hundred million Brazilian Reais (R$ 4,900,000,000.00), observed that the amount effectively paid in the case provided in item (b) above shall be discounted from such limit for purposes of verification; provided that in any of the cases (b) and (c) above, the Financial Indexes set forth in this Indenture shall be fulfilled.
 For purposes of this item, is hereby agreed between the Parties that any outstanding amounts owed by the Issuer to Paper Excellence, in the minimum amount of up to two billions six hundred million Brazilian Reais (R$2,600,000,000.00) shall be subordinated to the payment of the totality of the Debentures;

-[acceptance of complaint resulting from performance, by the Issuer [and/or the Guarantor], in violation of the rules applicable to them that address acts of corruption and/or harmful acts to the public administration, domestic or foreign, pursuant to Law No. 12,846 dated August 1, of 2013, as amended and Decree No. 8,420 dated March 18, 2015, of Decree-Law No. 2,848 dated September 7, 1940, as amended, and, as applicable, the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act 2010 (jointly "Anti-Corruption Laws"); [NOTE: Subject to confirmation]
+acceptance of complaint resulting from performance, by the Issuer and/or the Guarantor, in violation of the rules applicable to them that address acts of corruption and/or harmful acts to the public administration, domestic or foreign, pursuant to Law No. 12,846 dated August 1, of 2013, as amended and Decree No. 8,420 dated March 18, 2015, of Decree-Law No. 2,848 dated September 7, 1940, as amended, and, as applicable, the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act 2010 (jointly "Anti-Corruption Laws");

-acceptance of complaint resulting from performance, by Eldorado Brasil, in violation of the Anti-Corruption Laws, except for the matters covered by the plea agreement (acordo de leniência) executed by J&F on June 5, 2017 with the Federal Public Attorney’s Office, and except any matters and facts publicly disclosed through printed or electronic media up to the execution date of this Indenture, observed, in any case, a period of sixty (60) days for such situation to be remedied; and
+acceptance of complaint resulting from performance, by Eldorado Brasil, in violation of the Anti-Corruption Laws, except for the matters covered by the plea agreement (acordo de leniência) executed by J&F on June 5, 2017 with the Federal Public Attorney’s Office, and except any matters and facts publicly disclosed through printed or electronic media up to the execution date of this Indenture, observed, in any case, a period of forty (40) days for such situation to be remedied; and